 Christian women and men find themselves married to serial cheaters, sexually immoral spouses, or physically or emotionally or verbally abusive spouses.
 They tried to fix their marriage.
 They prayed.
 They forgave.
 They got counseling.
+They attended marriage intensives.
 They talked to their pastor, but nothing changed.
 The horror continued.

 Finally, they decided: “It’s over.
 I can’t go on any longer.
 For myself and for the sake of my children, I need to end it."

-If you are going through a life-saving divorce, there is hope and happiness for you (and your kids)!
+If you are considering a life-saving divorce or separation, it's not the end of the world.
+In fact, there is likely hope and happiness for you (and your kids) at the end of the journey!
 You are not alone.

-If you — or a friend or family member or caring Christian leader—are interested in learning more, please sign up for the free emails!
-You will learn how to support people who need life-saving divorces with God’s loving strength and courage.
+If you — or a friend or family member or caring Christian leader—are interested in learning more, please sign up for free emails or join my PRIVATE Facebook group, "The Life-Saving Divorce Private Group."
+You will find support and encouragement.

 What’s a Nice Christian Girl Like You Doing Promoting Divorce?